Anas-Gul/Anas-Gul/README.md

 - 🌱 I’m currently learning Flutter framework.
      I have experience of working on MATLAB.
 - 💞️ I’m looking to collaborate on flutter App development and MATLAB.
-- 📫 you to reach me by emailing at agcgul75@gmail.com
+- 📫 you can reach me by emailing at agcgul75@gmail.com

 <!---
 Anas-Gul/Anas-Gul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.